cee-elle/fswd-agile-final-project/BREAKDOWNOFWORK.md

     - Explanation - From week 2 until now, I created the Trello cards for each task with contents of assigned member, description, due date and checklist after every weekly sprint planning meeting.

 3. Task Name: Front-End Admin Page
     - Explanation - Initially, I created the front-end admin panel with technologies of EJS, CSS and Bootstrap.
-Then, changed to using Bulma for styling.
+Then, changed to Bulma from Bootstrap for styling.

 4. Task Name: Front-End Error Page
     - Explanation - Using EJS and Bulma to create 403 error page.